kcleal/dysgu/README.rst

 'PASS', increasing these values increases precision at the expense of sensitivity.

 The verbosity of contig reporting can be controlled using '-v/--verbosity'.
-If you plan to use "merge" on output files, it is usually a good idea not to use "-v0" as contig sequences can help with merging.
+If you plan to use "merge" on output files, it is a good idea to use "-v2" as contig sequences can help with merging.

+--trust-ins-len applies to long-read data (pacbio, nanopore modes).
+If set to 'True', insertion length as stated in the alignment cigar string is assumed to be correct and more stringent clustering is utilized.
+This can improve sensitivity at multi-allelic sites but at the expense of increasing duplicate true-positive calls that arise mostly at SVs with ambiguous candidate alignments.

 Resource requirements
 ---------------------